John Child Purvis

 Purvis left the Britannia upon being promoted commander of the captured French privateer Duc de Chartres, which he commissioned as an 18-gun sloop on 9 April 1781, this privateer having been captured by Darby s fleet whilst on passage to relieve Gibraltar.
 He sailed for England almost immediately, outrunning two French sail of the line on his passage home, and after a refit at Spithead he departed with a convoy for North America in October.
 On 19 August 1782 he captured the hired French corvette Aigle 22 off Cape Henry without suffering a single casualty, and accordingly he was posted captain on 1 September.
 The Duc de Chartres took the privateer Julius Caesar in company with the Vestal 28, Captain William Fox, and Astrea 32, Captain Matthew Squire, on 15 March 1783, but was decommissioned in New York in April with Purvis returning to England and unemployment for the next ten years.

 In February 1793 he joined the frigate Amphitrite 28 with orders to commission her at Woolwich, and after sailing to Spithead he transferred to Princess Royal 98 on 5 April, going out to Gibraltar later that month to receive the flag of Rear-Admiral Samuel Granston Goodall.
 He served with this officer at the occupation of Toulon from 27 August where his ship slugged it out against the battery at La Petite Garenne over several weeks.
-Continuing in the Princess Royal under Goodall, Purvis was present in the operations against Corsica from February 1794, and fought in Admiral William Hotham s actions with the French on 13-14 March 1795, losing three men killed and eight wounded, and on 13 July.
+Continuing in the Princess Royal under Goodall, Purvis was present in the operations against Corsica from February 1794, and fought at the Battle of Genoa on 13-14 March 1795, losing three men killed and eight wounded, and the Battle of Hyeres on 13 July.
 Following the arrival of the new commander-in-chief, Vice-Admiral Sir John Jervis in December 1795, Purvis received the flag of Vice-Admiral Robert Linzee aboard the Princess Royal, but in May of the following year his command was ordered home with a convoy for Spithead, arriving in August.
 By 10 November she had been decommissioned and Purvis remained ashore for the next six months.

 In May 1797, following the Spithead mutiny which erupted on 16 April, he replaced the deposed Captain Edward Griffith aboard the thirty year-old London 98, serving initially with the Channel fleet off Ushant.
 After three months at Spithead from November 1797 until February 1798 he was ordered out to the Tagus with a convoy for the Mediterranean fleet, and he joined Rear-Admiral Sir John Orde s squadron off Cadiz.
 He was still with the Mediterranean fleet in the campaign that followed the breakout of the Brest fleet on 25 April 1799, but on returning to Torbay on 16 August his command transferred to the Channel fleet and joined the blockade off Ushant.
 She was docked at Spithead between the end of October and the middle of January 1800, and then rejoined the Channel fleet, which passed to the command of Admiral Earl of St. Vincent in the spring.
 During June-August 1800 he commanded the London in Rear-Admiral Sir John Borlase Warren s expedition to Ferrol before returning to the Ushant blockade.